 Benefit and harm

 To do good and avoid harm are among the oldest exhortations in medicine.
 Often in medicine though the good can only be achieved at the risk of harm.
 Medical interventions are ordinarily justified where the anticipated benefits exceed the harms.
 There can be disagreement about how benefit and harm are interpreted.
-A patient can be harmed for example by having life-saving treatment that she rejects being imposed upon her.
+A patient can be harmed for example by having life-saving treatment that they reject being imposed upon them.

 Fairness or equity

 A range of issues here.
-People should be treated fairly – people with equal needs should be given equal consideration – and should not be discriminated against in the provision of health services.
-On a wider level, health services should also be distributed according to good moral reasons and not arbitrarily.
+People should be treated fairly – people with equal needs should be given equal consideration – and should not be discriminated against in the provision of healthcare services.
+On a wider level, healthcare services should also be distributed according to good moral reasons and not arbitrarily.

 Rights